 Meandering for over 200 kilometres and passing within just 300 metres of your South Yarra accommodation, is the magnificent Yarra River, a truly unique iconic Melbourne landmark.

-You can take a river cruise along the Yarra River passing the Royal Botanic Gardens, Federations square, Swanston Street bridge, South Bank, Crown Casino and many new and contemporary high rise buildings.
+You can take a river cruise along the Yarra River passing the Royal Botanic Gardens, Federation Square, Swanston Street bridge, South Bank, Crown Casino and many new and contemporary high rise buildings.

-If you are the adventurous type, there is also kyak hiring available where you can travel as a group and even have picnics.
+If you are the adventurous type, there is also kyak hiring available where you can travel as a group and even have a picnic.

-One of my favourite past times is to walk from one of our conveniently close by apartments along the Yarra River into the CBD, stroll around the city and then walk back along the other side of the river, back to my apartment
+One of my favourite past times is to walk along the Yarra River into the CBD, experience an amazing day in Marvellous Melbourne and then walk back along the other side of the river, back to my apartment

 We are very fortunate to have Chapel Street so close to our accommodation.
 Of international fame, Chapel Street is known around the world as being famous for its design, fashion, art, cafes, restaurants and boutique shops.
 Stretching for nearly 3 kilometres, there is absolutely something for everyone.
-Iconic landmarks include The Prahran Market, Jam Factory, Greville Street, The Como Centre, Dan Murphy, Chapel Street Bazaar and 3 cinemas including The Astor Theatre.
+Iconic landmarks include The Prahran Market, Jam Factory, 670 Chapel Street, Greville Street, The Como Centre, Dan Murphy, Chapel Street Bazaar and local cinemas including The Palace Como.

 Melbourne is home to some of the best coffee in the world and South Yarra is at the epicentre of this phenomenon.
 Every single local barrister is passionate about his craft and with every coffee, he or she competes with all of the other local cafes,for your business.